Reviews You Can Rely On

 In-mold helmets are usually lighter and lower profile, while injection-molded models tend to be heavier and bulkier.

 The Wildhorn Drift is one of the lowest-priced in-mold helmets on the market.
 It has a surprisingly low profile and is lightweight.
-The trimmed-down profile contributes to a better ride experience.
+The trimmed-down profile contributes to a better ride experience, which is also what helped the POC Obex Mips standout.
+The Obex also offers uniquely sculpted earpads and a snug fit that's secure but not too tight.

 The Right Fit